ManyXSPIDER/ShadowHosting/README.md

 ## 📢 About This Repository

-This repository contains information, documentation, and resources related to ShadowHosting.
+This Repository Contains Information, Documentation, and Resources Related to ShadowHosting.

-It is **not** the source code of the ShadowHosting infrastructure.
+It is **not** the Source code of the ShadowHosting Infrastructure.

 ---